tj-smith47/cron-meet-cal/README.md

 need to allow your terminal editor full disk access in Settings in order to let this script update your crontab unattended.
 To do so, go to `Settings > Privacy & Security > Full Disk Access`, then allow your terminal application access.
 > This is due to a new MacOS Sonoma setting, but is generally safe - many common apps for Mac (like Alfred) require this setting as well.
-Even enabled, user specific permissions will limit file access per user.
+Even enabled, user specific permissions will still limit file access per user.

 ## ENV's